 The AIR contains detailed information on the molecular pathways involved in the regulation of phenotypes.
 Because those pathways are directed, i.e. contain information on the type of regulation, positive or negative, we assume that we can predict changes in the phenotype activity based on the influence of their regulating elements and context-specific omics data mapped on the AIR.
 For instance, if positive regulators of a specific phenotype show an increase in their expression, i.e. have a positive logFC value, we assume that the activity of this particular phenotype has increased as well and vice versa.
 The algorithm, which predicts phenotype levels from the data, combines the FC value of elements with their network topology features to accurately assess their influence on the phenotype.

-The „Phenotype Estimation“ plugin of the AIR integrates this algorithm, allows users to estimate phenotype levels, and visualize the results directly on the AIR or download them for their own analyses.
+The „Phenotype Estimation“ plugin of the AIR integrates this algorithm, allows users to estimate phenotype levels, visualize the results directly on the AIR or download them for further analyses.

-Before starting the analysis, the user can select how phenotype values will be normalized after the calculation (4).
-Because the estimated phenotype levels are non-measurable values and should therefore not be compared between phenotypes, we recommend normalizing each phenotype individually between -1 and 1.
+Before starting the analysis, the user can select how phenotype values will be normalized after the calculations (4).
+Because the estimated phenotype levels are non-measurable values and should therefore not be compared between phenotypes, we recommend normalizing each phenotype individually (between -1 and 1).

-Furthermore, the calculation can be performed with absolute values (5), i.e. ignoring FC value signs and types of regulations.
-This might be useful if only it is under question how strong the phenotype is affected in each sample.
+The calculations can also be performed using only absolute values (5), i.e. ignoring FC value signs and types of regulations.
+This might be useful when just investigating, how strong the phenotype is affected in each sample.

-Overlays (7): The estimated phenotype labels can be transformed into overlays and displayed on the map.
-Buttons are present to hide and show all overlays simultaneously without having to google each individually in the Minerva overlay panel.
-Furthermore, the user can add the FC values from the data file to the overlays - however, this may significantly decrease the computational performance when using huge datasets.
+Overlays (7): The estimated phenotype levels can be converted into overlays and displayed on the map.
+There are buttons to hide and show all overlays simultaneously without having to toggle each individually in the Minerva overlay panel.
+The user can decide whether to add FC values from their data to the overlays (6) - however, this may significantly decrease performance when using huge datasets.

 Image (8): One single image of the phenotype submap with overlays can be generated to get a quick overview of the most important processes at each step in the inflammation resolution timeline.

 Table (9): All results are directly displayed in a table, which can be exported as a simple tab-separated text file.
+Clicking on a single value itself will pop up a new graph, containing information on the influence and FC values of all regulators.
 By clicking the checkbox in the first column, the values of the respective phenotype will also be displayed in a line graph below.